Basic Training for Alexander technique and other somatic practitioners in Best Practices when working with clients living with Parkinson’s disease

 13 hours of recorded trainings

-COST* US$350 (Somatic Trainees currently in a training program: US$275)
+COST: US$350* (Trainees currently in a certification program: US$275*)

-*All fees are used to fund and sustain the work of The Poise Project, and to cover our travel and fee expenses to advocate for AT at international conferences.
+* Your fees are used to sustain the work of The Poise Project, help us subsidize public classes, conduct IRB approved research projects, and cover our travel and fee expenses for our advocacy for Alexander technique at international conferences.
+We do not want cost to interfere with your training.

 REGISTRATION